2020PB/police-brutality/all-locations.md

 ### Police arrest people taking pictures, threaten to arrest press | June 7th

-Footage shows a squad car pulling up next to two individuals and a police officer on foot.
+Footage from Salmon between 4th and 5th shows a squad car pulling up next to two individuals and a police officer on foot.
 One officer can be heard saying, "You were standing there taking photos," as he arrests the individuals.
 Another officer then shouts: "Leave the area or you will be arrested."
 The filmer states that he is press and the officer reiterates that he will be arrested if he remains.

 tags: arrest, journalist

 id: or-portland-13

-geolocation:
+geolocation: 45.516639, -122.6781337

 **Links**